llvm/mlir-www/website/content/_index.md

 building domain specific compilers, and aid in connecting existing compilers together.

-# How to Contribute

-Thank you for your interest in contributing to MLIR!
-If you want to contribute to MLIR, be sure to review the [contribution guidelines](https://github.com/llvm/llvm-project/tree/master/mlir/CONTRIBUTING.md).

-We don't accept pull-request on GitHub, instead we use [Phabricator](https://llvm.org/docs/Phabricator.html).

-Please be mindful of the [LLVM Code of Conduct](https://llvm.org/docs/CodeOfConduct.html), which pledges to foster an open and welcoming environment.

 ## More resources

 For more information on MLIR, please see: